Piscataway Indian Nation and Tayac Territory: History

-In the late nineteenth century, archaeologists, journalists, and anthropologists interviewed a number of Piscataway who claimed descent from tribes associated with the old Piscataway chiefdom.
-Unlike other institutions, the Catholic Church continued to identify a core group of families as Indian in its parish records.
-Anthropologists and sociologists classified many as a tri-racial folk community, who were commonly called "Wesorts".

 Phillip Sheridan Proctor, later known as Turkey Tayac, was born in 1895 in Charles County, Maryland.
 Proctor revived the use of the title, tayac, a hereditary office he claimed had been handed down through his family.
 Turkey Tayac was instrumental in the revival of American Indian cultures in the Mid-Atlantic and Southeast.

-By the early twentieth century, few families identified themselves as Piscataway Indians, with dramatic decreases in population due to disease, as well as the Maryland Colony's dissolution of reservations in the eighteenth century.
-Furthermore, the prevailing racial attitudes during the eighteenth and nineteenth centuries, became Jim Crow policies of the twentieth century—based on a binary society.
-With the early 20th-century pseudoscience of Walter Plecker and others came laws enforcing the "one-drop rule".
-Thus, anyone with a discernible amount of African ancestry was commonly classified as "negro", "mulatto", or "black", regardless of their self-identification.
-The Piscataway were reclassified as "free people of color", "Free Negro" or "mulatto" on state and federal census records even in the nineteenth century, and under Plecker's lobbying, the mulatto category was eliminated by the mid-20th century.
-This detribalization made standing American Indian treaty rights that much easier to abrogate for multi-racial people, even though Catholic, Baptist or other parish records and ethnographic reports continued to identify Piscataway individuals and families as Indians.

-Piscataway revival

 Chief Turkey Tayac was a prominent figure in the early and mid-twentieth century cultural revitalization movements.
 He influenced the Piscataway, but also other remnant southeastern American Indian communities, such as the Lumbee of North Carolina, and the Nanticoke, and Powhatan of Virginia and Maryland.
 With a third-grade formal education, Chief Turkey Tayac began the process of cultural revitalization and self-determination.
 He emphasized a movement based on American Indians choosing self-identification, during an era when the United States Indian Reorganization Act required individuals to prove blood quantum to claim their ancestry.

-Today, the Piscataway Indian Nation is an emergent Indigenous presence in its Chesapeake homeland.
-The Piscataway Indian tribal nation is enjoying a renaissance.
+Today, the Piscataway Indian Nation is a state-recognized tribe in Maryland.

 The Piscataway Indian Nation members are among the 25,000 self-identified Native Americans in Maryland.